 Our hope is that this project will inspire other small rural libraries with limited staff and budgets to identify community assets that their libraries can utilize to fulfill their missions.
 We’d also like small rural libraries to consider partnerships with other libraries and community organizations to work synergistically to achieve goals that might seem daunting alone.

 Where is the Rock Island Trail?

 The combination of the Rock Island Greenway and the Rock Island Trail State Park extends from Peoria, Illinois to the town of Toulon, Illinois for 39 miles of rail-trail.
 These two connected rail-trails are along the right-of-way of the former Rock Island & Peoria Railroad (RI&P).
 The railroad originally ran northwest from Peoria connecting with the City of Rock Island on the Mississippi River.

 The Trail is relatively recent—officially dedicated in 1989—and built over the Rock Island passenger line that was active from 1871 until it ceased operation in the 1950s.
 The Rock Island Trail State Park is maintained by the Illinois Department of Conservation and stretches for 26 miles from Alta, Illinois in Peoria County, to Toulon, Illinois in Stark County.
 From Alta, the south portion of the Trail (the Rock Island Greenway) snakes through Peoria and is maintained by the Peoria Park District.

-There are four libraries cooperating on this project—they include Toulon Public Library, Wyoming Public Library, Lillie M. Evans Library in Princeville and Dunlap Public Library.
-All are library districts and each is run by a seven member publicly elected board.
+There are five libraries cooperating on this project—they include Toulon Public Library, Wyoming Public Library, Lillie M. Evans Library in Princeville, Peoria Heights Public Library and Dunlap Public Library.
+All libraries are run by a seven member publicly elected or appointed board.